What is Foreclosure?

 It’s when a homeowner is unable to make principal and/or interest payments on their Bay Area mortgage.
 The lender, a bank, can seize and sell the property as stipulated in the terms of the mortgage contract.

-What Happens When a Mortgage Payment
+What Happens When a Mortgage Payment is Missed?

 Unfortunately, Foreclosure can happen.
 By missing 3 mortgage payments, your lender has the legal means to repossess your home and force you to move out.
 If your property is worth less than the total amount you owe on your loan, a Deficiency Judgment could be pursued.
 Both a Foreclosure and a Deficiency Judgment can affect your ability to qualify for credit in the future.
 So you should avoid foreclosure, if possible.